opendaylight/transportpce/docs/developer-guide.rst

     }

 .. note::
-    The field 'connection-type' corresponds to the topic that store the notifications.
+    The field 'connection-type' corresponds to the topic that stores the notifications.

 Help
 ----